 The Canadian Field-Naturalist (CFN) is a peer-reviewed scientific journal publishing studies on ecology, behaviour, taxonomy, conservation, and other topics relevant to Canadian natural history.
 There are four issues per volume.

-All members of the Ottawa Field-Naturalists’ Club have full access to CFN content.
+All members of the Ottawa Field Naturalists’ Club have full access to CFN content.
 Simply register for an account on the CFN website, email the journal manager to let them know that you registered for an account, and then log in to access all content after the journal manager gives you access.

 Latest issue: